bmezaris/ViGAT/README.md

 * _model-ylimed-resnet-090.pt_ : YLI-MED model using Resnet FE trained for 90 epochs with initial lr 1e-4 and scheduling at 30 and 60 epochs.
 * _model-ylimed-vit-200.pt_ : YLI-MED model using ViT FE trained for 200 epochs with initial lr 1e-3 and scheduling at 110 and 160 epochs.

-Features, frames and other useful materials extracted during our experiments are provided in the following ftp server:
+Features, bounding boxes and other useful materials extracted during our experiments are provided in the following ftp server:
 ```
 ftp://multimedia2.iti.gr
 ```